elixir-cloud-aai/protes-middleware-crypt4gh/README.md

 so that subsequent executors can work on the decrypted contents.

 ### Implementation Details
+#### Middleware
-The middleware alters the initial TES request such that a decryption executor and a new volume (`vol/crypt/`)are added to the request.
-The decryption executor uses `decrypt.py` to move *all* the input files, even those that are not encrypted, into `/vol/crypt/`.
-If a Crypt4GH file is detected, it is decrypted using a provided secret key and then moved into `/vol/crypt/`.
+The middleware alters the initial TES request such that a decryption executor and a new volume (`/vol/crypt/`)are added to the request.
+Since the decryption executor places all input files in `/vol/crypt/` all input paths in subsequent executors are altered to `/vol/crypt/{filename}`.

 ![request-overview][request]

+#### Decryption
+The functionality of the decryption executor lies in [`decrypt.py`][decrypt].
+This script moves all input files to a specified output directory (in this case, `/vol/crypt/`).
+If a Crypt4GH file is detected and the secret key used to encrypt it is provided, the executor decrypts the contents of the Crypt4GH file and places it in `/vol/crypt`.
+Subsequent executors then refer to the files in `/vol/crypt/`, not their original locations.

+![workflow-overview][workflow]

 ### Important Considerations